s4satishverma/SystemDesign/README.md

 Consistent Hashing – Distributes data across nodes with minimal re-distribution when nodes are added/removed.......Done

-Rate Limiting – Controlling the number of requests a client can make in a given period.
+Rate Limiting – Controlling the number of requests a client can make in a given period......
+Done

 Single Point of Failure (SPOF) – A component whose failure can bring down the system.